-“The Enlightenment”—with definite article and capitalization—comes to stand for the project of rational and scientific inquiry that characterized eighteenth-century Europe (OED 1b).
-After the German ‘Aufklärung’, or illumination, it designated an intellectual movement that sought to schematize natural and social knowledge.
-Following on the Scientific Revolution and the work of Newton in particular, there was a general optimism about the power of man’s intellect, its ability to control nature, and to improve human life.
+The Enlightenment—with definite article and capitalization—comes to stand for the project of rational and scientific inquiry that characterized C18 Europe.
+After the German Aufkl’rung, or illumination, it designated an intellectual movement that sought to schematize natural and social knowledge.
+Following on the Scientific Revolution and the work of Newton in particular, there was a general optimism about the power of human intellect to control nature and to improve human life.

-What one thinks of the Enlightenment often depends on how one interprets the values that come to be associated with it.
-While the unity of the “Enlightenment project” has rightfully been questioned by scholars such as J. G. A. Pocock and Jonathan Israel among others, several strains of social and political thought are usually identified with it.
-First among them would be a model of rationalism similar to that espoused by Kant: one in which a priori knowledge of the sensible world can serve as a sufficient platform from which to reconcile Newtonian science with traditional morality.
-While social contract theory had antecedents in the seventeenth century, Enlightenment writers such as Rousseau began to theorize notions of individual and communal consent as the primary basis of political legitimacy.
+What one thinks of the Enlightenment often depends on how one interprets the values associated with it.
+While the unity of the Enlightenment project has rightly been questioned by scholars such as J. G. A. Pocock and Jonathan Israel, among others, several strains of social and political thought are usually identified with it.
+First comes a model of rationalism like Kant’s, in which a priori knowledge of the sensible world can serve as a sufficient platform from which to reconcile Newtonian science with traditional morality.
+While social contract theory had antecedents in C17, Enlightenment writers such as Rousseau began to theorize notions of individual and communal consent as the primary basis of political legitimacy.
 This vision of contractual political affiliation was, in turn, based on an expanded notion of rights, both natural and legal, that were seen to undergird the sovereignty of the state (in contrast to the monarch).
-Perhaps the most radical idea to emerge was a confidence in the viability of political pluralism, an optimism that multiple independent constituencies could co-exist and could form an alternative to homogenous systems that had little tolerance for dissent or divergent ideologies.
+Perhaps the most radical idea to emerge was a confidence in the viability of political pluralism, an optimism that multiple independent constituencies could coexist and could form an alternative to homogenous systems that had little tolerance for dissent or divergent ideologies.

 Debate over the Enlightenment’s legacy was renewed in the wake of 9/11, when some commentators framed the emerging geopolitical situation as a battle between Enlightenment secularism and the irrational religious fundamentalism intent on destroying it.
-Those who did not rally to the Enlightenment barricades were dismissed misguided multiculturalists or postmodern relativists (the latter charge interestingly an echo of charges made against Enlightenment thinkers themselves by contemporaries).
-In such culture wars, the Enlightenment “has become an important emotional prop,” according to Guardian journalist Madeleine Bunting (“Convenient myths: Trumpeting the Enlightenment as evidence for the superiority of western values is arrogant and misguided” The Guardian Weekly, April, 14, 2006, p.
-6).
-The rhetoric of these culture wars is also found in Islamic sources; a Pakistani editorial lauds the grand mufti of Saudi Arabia for preaching that “some elements amongst the Muslims are propagating the ideas of enlightenment and socialism to distort the shape and teachings of Islam.”
-In the last 15 years, ‘enlightenment’ has become a new code word for tensions between east and west, secularism and faith.
+Those who did not rally to the Enlightenment barricades were dismissed as misguided multiculturalists or postmodern relativists (the latter charge interestingly an echo of charges made against Enlightenment thinkers themselves by contemporaries).
+In such culture wars, the Enlightenment “has become an important emotional prop,” according to Guardian journalist Madeleine Bunting in an article entitled “The Convenient Myth That Changed a Set of Ideas into Western Values” (April 10, 2006).
+The rhetoric of these culture wars is also found in Islamic sources; a Pakistani editorial lauds the Grand Mufti of Saudi Arabia for preaching that “some elements amongst the Muslims are propagating the ideas of enlightenment and socialism to distort the shape and teachings of Islam.”
+In the last fifteen years, enlightenment has become a new code word for tensions between East and West, secularism and faith.